Ouranosinc/Magpie/docs/glossary.rst

     Authorization
         Process of allowing or denying access to a :term:`Resource` or :term:`Service` according to :term:`Logged User` identified through one of the :term:`Authentication Methods`.
-This process typically falls into the hands of a :term:`Proxy` application as policy enforcement point (PEP) using policy access decisions provided by `Magpie`.
+This process typically falls into the hands of a :term:`Proxy` application as :term:`Policy Enforcement Point` using policy access decisions provided by `Magpie`.

     Context User
         Specific :term:`User` that is being targeted by a request from specified value for the ``{user_name}`` request